PhD-Programme: FAQ

 For online applications, we accept documents in all languages that use the Latin alphabet, however, we regret that we are unable to accept applications in foreign language characters/alphabets such as Cyrillic, Devanagari, Greek or Chinese.
 In these cases, please provide an official translation of your certificates.

 As a first step, all applications are reviewed for completeness and eligibility by the CGA Coordination.
 Applications that meet these requirements will be assessed by CGA faculty members on the basis of academic qualifications and research achievements.
-Online panel interviews will then be scheduled for the top 42 shortlisted candidates.
-20 to 25 of these candidates will be invited to the recruitment week, which will take place in Cologne, Germany, from February 17 to 20, 2025.
+Online panel interviews will then be scheduled for the top 80 shortlisted candidates from December 8 to 10, 2025.
+Up to 25 of these candidates will be invited to the recruitment week, which will take place in Cologne, Germany, from February 23 to 26, 2026.
 Up to 12 candidates will be offered a PhD position at the CGA.

-There will be a 4 day recruitment week in Cologne, Germany or online.
+There will be a four-day recruitment week scheduled from February 23 to February 27, 2026, in Cologne, Germany.
 Hotel accommodation will be provided for all invited candidates who live too far away from Cologne to travel on the same days.
 Travel expenses will be refunded several weeks after the actual recruitment week.

-During the Recruitment Week, the available projects will be presented to the invited candidates at the Faculty Poster Session.
-After this information session, all candidates will have the opportunity to attend lab visits in up to 5 different groups of their choice.
-3 labs have already been selected for visits during the online application process, 2 more can be scheduled during the lab presentations.
-Social activities such as BBQs or alternatively online games, meetings with current CGA students and other social activities will give you an idea of your possible life in Cologne and also provide an opportunity for social exchange and networking with CGA students, CGA alumni and faculty members.
-Applicants will be notified of their acceptance approximately 2 weeks after the recruitment week.
+During the recruitment week, prospective host groups will present their available projects to all invited candidates at a poster session.
+Following this information session, candidates will have the opportunity to visit up to five different laboratories of their choice.
+Three laboratories have already been designated for visits during the online application process, and two additional visits can be scheduled during the poster session.
+Social events, such as barbecues, meetings with current CGA students, and other activities, will provide insights into life in Cologne and offer opportunities for networking and social interaction with CGA students, alumni, and faculty members.
+Applicants will be informed of their acceptance approximately two weeks after the conclusion of the recruitment week.

 The German PhD enjoys an outstanding reputation worldwide due to its long scientific tradition and the excellent infrastructure for research work in Germany.
 Germany not only offers state-of-the-art technology and well-equipped research institutions, but is also known as the "Land of Ideas" with a high standard of living.
 Find out more here.